HELPLINE INFORMATION AND RESOURCES

 ANXIETY HELPLINE - 24 HOURS A DAY, 7 DAYS A WEEK

-Our Helpline gives vital support people of any age who experience all forms of anxiety, including Panic Attacks, Phobias and Obsessive Compulsive Disorders and to family or friends supporting someone with anxiety.
+Our Helpline gives vital support to people of any age who experience all forms of anxiety, including Panic Attacks, Phobias and Obsessive Compulsive Disorders and to family or friends supporting someone with anxiety.

 If you're feeling anxious and would like to talk to someone about anxiety or would like to seek advice for a friend or family member - you can phone our free 24/7 Anxiety Helpline wherever you are in Aotearoa.
 Wāea mai ki a mātau.
 Give us a call.